gnames/gnparser/README.md

 ### Names with `filius` (ICN code)

 For names like `Aus bus Linn. f. cus` the `f.` is ambiguous.
-It might mean that species were described by son of (`filius`) of Linn., or it might mean that `cus` is `forma` of `bus`.
+It might mean that species were described by a son of (`filius`) Linn., or it might mean that `cus` is `forma` of `bus`.
 We provide a warning "Ambiguous f. (filius or forma)" for such cases.